SHA-1 Hash Algorithm Migration for SSL & Code Signing Certificates

 Q: Is SHA-1 still safe?
 Why do customers need to migrate?

-A: CA/B Forum and industry leaders are proactively looking for ways to help customers secure their environments and infrastructure.
-SHA-1 has been a widely accepted industry standard and enjoyed strong ubiquity, however, SHA-2 contains a number of improvements to strengthen security, and the National Institute of Standards (NIST) has recommended its use instead of SHA-1.
+A: Certification Authority/Browser (CA/B) Forum and industry leaders are proactively looking for ways to help customers secure their environments and infrastructure.
+SHA-1 has been a widely accepted industry standard, however, SHA-2 contains a number of improvements to strengthen security.
+In addition, National Institute of Standards (NIST) has recommended its use instead of

 Q: What is Symantec doing in response to this?